Spindle (tool)

-In machine tools, a spindle is a rotating axis of the machine, which often has a shaft at its heart.
+In machine tools, a spindle is a rotating axis of the machine, which often has a shaft at its center.
 The shaft itself is called a spindle, but also, in shop-floor practice, the word often is used metonymically to refer to the entire rotary unit, including not only the shaft itself, but its bearings and anything attached to it (chuck, etc.).
+Spindles are electrically or pneumatically powered and come in various sizes.
+They are versatile in terms of material it can work with.
+Materials that spindles work with include embroidery, foam, glass, wood, etc.

 A machine tool may have several spindles, such as the headstock and tailstock spindles on a bench lathe.
 The main spindle is usually the biggest one.
 References to "the spindle" without further qualification imply the main spindle.
 Some machine tools that specialize in high-volume mass production have a group of 4, 6, or even more main spindles.
 These are called multispindle machines.
 For example, gang drills and many screw machines are multispindle machines.
 Although a bench lathe has more than one spindle (counting the tailstock), it is not called a multispindle machine; it has one main spindle.